jinrunheng/low-version-springboot-elasticsearch-demo/README.md

 # low-version Spring Boot(2.1.3RELEASE) integrate Elasticsearch Demo

-As you see, this is a demo that teaches you how to integrate Elasticsearch with a lower version of  for Spring Boot(2.1.3RELEASE)
+As you see, this is a demo that teaches you how to integrate Elasticsearch with a lower version of Spring Boot(2.1.3RELEASE)

 ## Usage